tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 * Requires significant protocol changes to support validation of two end-entity certificates and to ensure they are cryptographically bound to the same identity, as protocols typically validate only a single certificate.
-* Complicates debuggability and troubleshooting, since validation failures may arise from either chain.
+* Complicates debugging and troubleshooting, since validation failures may arise from either chain.
 * Increases operational cost, as operators must obtain and manage two end-entity certificates from CAs, which can be significant in large-scale deployments.